Muchaaaaa/Independent-Project/README.md

 #### By Sylvia Gloria Mucha

 ## Description
-This portfolio describes Sylvia Mucha.Her capabilities,her likes,her competency and her aspirations as a software developer.
+This portfolio describes Sylvia Mucha.Her capabilities,her likes,her competency,academic background,aspirations and her specific interests in the software development field. as a software developer.

 ## Setup/Installation Requirements